pkaf/pkaf.github.io/_pages/about.md

 Out of academia, I got to upskill in the world of commercial data science because of a few caring mentors I met along the way.
 My interests encompasses all three core operation of Data Science, namely,

-  * Machine Learning Ops: End-to-end ML Model Delivery, and Drifts, Decay and Monitoring
+  * Machine Learning Ops: End-to-end ML Model Delivery from Scoping to Productionisation, Drifts, Decay and Monitoring

   * Experimentation Ops: Stat and Commercial Significance, A/B Testing, Causal Inference